Nifemi2004/Task-Manager/README.md

 Trigger Reminders:

 When a task with reminders enabled reaches the specified time gap before its due date, the server will emit a task-reminder event to the connected user.

+Assumption
+The date and time are being saved into the database as UTC which is an hour after the normal time.
+So when sending dueDate, the frontend should send it an hour before ie
+2024-10-03T19:00:00.407Z should be sent as 2024-10-03T18:00:00.407Z.

 Name: Sokooya Nifemi
 Happy Coding! 🚀